 Tools to check your Cache Poisoning

-Use the CyberFurl DNS caching checks when you want to see the live signal on a real domain, and then step back to the See the DNS posture feature page when you need the wider workflow around posture, monitoring, or remediation.
+Use the CyberFurl DNS caching checks combined with a reliable dns propagation checker to trace resolving paths when you want to see the live signal on a real domain.
+Evaluating cache behavior with a dns test speed utility or performing a broader dns speed test can also reveal inconsistencies characteristic of poisoning.
+Step back to the See the DNS posture feature page when you need the wider workflow around posture, monitoring, or remediation.
 That combination is usually much more useful than reading the standard in isolation.

 Sometimes, but the better question is under what conditions it is true.
 With Cache Poisoning, the answer usually depends on the live configuration, the surrounding protocol behavior, and whether the systems on the other side actually honor the signal the way the documentation suggests.